DIY Essential Oil Lip Balm

 What is it?

 Ready to unlock our secret to plush, beautiful lips?
-Then let’s get cooking.
+Then let’s get cooking with the best essential oils for lips.

 DIY Lip Oil Ingredients